Skip to content

 • Safety glass: Needed in certain spots

-• Decorative glazing: Good for period homes or just a unique look
+• Decorative glazing: Suited to period homes

 What ongoing maintenance costs should you budget for wooden windows?